Skip to Main Content

 If you don’t have a co-signer or you have some time before you need to apply for a student loan, it’s worth figuring out some ways to increase your credit score:

-• Pay all of your bills early or on time.
-Your payment history is the most important factor in determining your FICO Score.
-Late payments are detrimental to your credit health, but making on-time or early payments on all of your bills can boost your credit score over time.
+• Pay all of your bills early or on time: Your payment history is the most important factor in determining your FICO score.
+Late payments hurt your credit health, but making on-time or early payments on all of your bills can boost your credit score over time.

-• Pay off accounts in default or collections.
-Consider paying off any late accounts prior to applying for a student loan.
-Collections accounts stay on your credit report for seven years, which could drastically reduce your chances of being approved for financing.
+• Pay off accounts in default or collections: Consider paying off any late accounts prior to applying for a student loan.
+Debts in collections stay on your credit report for seven years, which could drastically reduce your chances of being approved for financing.

-• Dispute credit report errors.
-Mistakes can happen, which is why it's smart to regularly check your credit reports and dispute any errors that could be negatively affecting your credit score.
-You can check your credit reports for free at AnnualCreditReport.com.
+• Dispute credit report errors: Creditors can make mistakes, so it's smart to regularly check your credit reports.
+Dispute any errors that could be negatively affecting your credit score.
+You can check your credit reports for free weekly at AnnualCreditReport.com.

 Student loan options for parents with bad credit